The Frobenius Theorem for Log-Lipschitz Subbundles: Introduction

-The main difficulty to the proof of Theorems \ref{THM} and \ref{GenTHM} is the flow commuting problem: \begin{prob}[Flow commuting problem] Let $X,Y$ be two continuous vector fields such that their ODE flow $\Fl_X$, $\Fl_Y$ is defined locally.
+The main difficulty to the proof of Theorems \ref{Thm::MainThm1} and \ref{Thm::MainThm2} is the flow commuting problem: \begin{prob}[Flow commuting problem] Let $X,Y$ be two vector fields such that their ODE flows $e^{tX}$, $e^{sY}$ are defined locally.